ioana-st/ioana-st.github.io/about.md

 * Created and updated all types of documentation: user guides, admin guides, API guides, release notes.
 * Coordinated documentation delivery on a monthly release cycle, within an Agile environment.
 * Served as point of contact for other teams and raised the profile of the Documentation team in the company.
-* Gave presentations to internal teams and to clients.
+* Given presentations to internal teams and to clients.
 * Reviewed the work of junior writers.
 * Provided technical support to a department of ~20 writers for RoboHelp, FrameMaker, SVN, JIRA, Word, HTML.
 * Wrote basic VBA and Python scripts to automate tasks.